Here is a variety of Wattie’s fruit label recreations I’ve been working on over the last few weeks:

 Would love to try to date these artefacts – one of which bears a similar Watties label as shown above.
 Is there any chance I could send you photos of these items to get your opinion?

-Anything up to 6MB per email, or if gmail to gmail you can send up to 25 MB per email.
+Anything up to 6MB per email, or if to gmail you can send up to 25 MB per email.

 Look forward to it, cheers.